Certification of Pipeline Risk Assessment Methodologies

 What are the fees for and who gets them?

-Fees are intended to only cover actual costs of performing the certification evaluation and communicating with the submitter.
+If fees become necessary, they are intended to only cover actual costs of performing the certification evaluation and communicating with the submitter.
 When necessary, members of the certifying committee will engage appropriate technical resources from member companies to assist committee members in the analyses.
 If the entire fee from a submitter is not required to complete the evaluation, remnant funds will be allocated to a general fund that is used to maintain this website and refresh the content as often as possible.

 Attachment B Essential Elements